When your job, reputation, and future are at risk, urgent advice from our leading Brisbane arson lawyers is critical.

 • The intent behind the fire – Whether the act was deliberate, reckless, or motivated by financial gain, revenge, or other reasons.

-• The defendant’s antecedents – Any prior criminal history, including similar offences, and personal circumstances such as age, employment, and family obligations.
+• Your background – Any prior criminal history, including similar offences, and personal circumstances such as age, employment, and family obligations.

-• Mental health or medical conditions – Whether the defendant’s mental state or health contributed to their actions.
+• Mental health or medical conditions – Whether your mental state or health contributed to your actions.

 • The location of the fire – Fires in public or high-risk areas, such as residential buildings, schools, or hospitals, may attract harsher penalties.